anet-be/mlua/README.md

 Be aware that all parameters are strings and are not automatically converted to Lua numbers.
 Parameters are currently limited to 8, but this may easily be increased in mlua.xc.

-On success, `mlua.lua()` fills .output (if given) with the return value of the code chunk.
-If only one parameter is supplied, output will go to stdout).
-If the return value is not a string, it is encoded as follows:
+On success, `mlua.lua()` sends the returned string to stdout or fills .output (if >1 parameters are supplied).
+If the return value is not a string, it is converted to a string as follows:

 * nil ==> "" (empty string)
 * boolean ==> "0" or "1"